Last updated : April 14, 2025

 - Vaping devices

 Alternatively, the cannabis plant flowers may be finely sifted producing kief, a powder especially rich in the oil-glands or trichomes which contain the highest amounts of cannabinoids.
+This powder is used to create edibles.

-When someone smokes marijuana, impairment occurs almost immediately.
+We mentioned that when someone smokes marijuana, impairment occurs almost immediately.
 The THC passes from the lungs directly into the bloodstream.
 Once in the blood, it races to the brain and other organs throughout the body.
 The “high” peaks in about an hour, and lasts for several hours.

-Edibles, on the other hand, often take several hours to reach the height of impairment.
+Remember that edibles, on the other hand, often take several hours to reach the height of impairment.
 The user begins to feel the effects of the drug about 30 minutes after consumption.
 They are “back to normal” after about five hours.

 They say it’s not addicting